How Important Are Dogs As Therapy?

 Emotional support animals: provide therapeutic benefit to someone living with depression or anxiety.
 They are not officially recognised in Australia.
-They are considered to be pets, so there is no set requirements for their role or behaviour.
+They are considered to be pets, so there are no set requirements for their role or behaviour.

 Assistance dogs: (sometimes also referred to as service dogs) are working animals.
-They are trained specifically to help, and improve the lives of people living with disabilities.
+They are trained specifically to help and improve the lives of people living with disabilities.
 The assistance dogs that you might be most familiar with are sight and hearing guide dogs, but assistance dogs are trained for other support purposes too.
-Assistance dogs often begin learning the skills they will need at around 2 months old, and spend the first two years of their life training for their ultimate role.
+Assistance dogs often begin learning the skills they will need at around 2 months old and spend the first two years of their life training for their ultimate role.

 Therapy dogs: usually work with their handler (this is mostly their owner) in a voluntary capacity to provide psychological or physiological support to others.
 Therapy dogs usually visit locations to spend one-on-one or group time with people who can benefit from the calm and friendly presence of a dog, the physical interaction of petting a dog, or who just need a friendly ear to listen to them.

 Delta has a very strict assessment and training program.
 First, the dog must be deemed medically healthy.
 Then the dog and handler must complete an assessment.
 This reviews their relationship, how the dog responds to basic tasks like walking on a lead, coming when called, being patted (perhaps over-enthusiastically) by strangers, loud noises and crowds.

 If they pass this assessment, the handler must then complete a one-day volunteer training session.
 Delta’s approach to dog handling is based on positive reinforcement, and volunteers agree to use this approach with their dog throughout their time as part of the Delta Therapy Dogs program.